Pranav7861/Pranav7861/README.md

 ## Hi there 👋

-A Data enthusiast with over 9+ years of experience in Data Warehousing solutions, specializing in tools such as Informatica PowerCenter and Informatica Intelligent Cloud Services (IICS).
+A Data enthusiast with over 9+ years of experience in Data Warehousing solutions, specializing in tools such as Snowflake, Informatica PowerCenter and Informatica Intelligent Cloud Services (IICS).

 🌱 I’m currently learning Python, AWS Data Engineering, Azure Data Engineering and Snowflake.